robinhood/faust/docs/userguide/application.rst

         The autodiscover functionality uses :pypi:`venusian` to
-        scan wanted packages for ``@app.agent``, ``@app.page``, and ``@app.command`` decorators, but to do so it needs to traverse the package directory and import every package in it.
+        scan wanted packages for ``@app.agent``, ``@app.page``, and ``@app.command`` decorators, but to do so it is required to traverse the package directory and import every package in them.

-        Importing random modules like this can be dangerous if best practices are not followed: starting threads, network I/O, monkey-patching, etc. should not happen as a side effect of importing a module.
+        Importing random modules like this can be dangerous if best practices are not followed in user modules: starting threads, network I/O, monkey-patching, or similar, should not happen as a side effect of importing a module.

     The value for this argument can be:

     ``bool``
-        If ``App(autodiscover=True)`` is set the autodiscovery will scan the package name described in the ``origin`` attribute.
+        If ``App(autodiscover=True)`` is set, the autodiscovery will scan the package name described in the ``origin`` attribute.
-        The ``origin`` attribute is automatically set when you start a worker using the :program:`faust` command with the :option:`faust -A examples.simple <faust -A>`, option set, or execute your main script using `python examples/simple.py`` when that script calls ``app.main()``.
+        The ``origin`` attribute is automatically set when you start a worker using the :program:`faust` command and the :option:`-A examples.simple <faust -A>`, option set, or execute your main script using `python examples/simple.py`` when that script calls ``app.main()``.